Styles of pop music: Disco-pop

 Rolling Stone and The New York Times have used the term disco-pop as early as 1976 and 1978 respectively.
 The publications referring to songs such as "Don't Go Breaking My Heart" by Elton John and Kiki Dee and "Heart of Gold" by Boney M. while stating the music of the Salsoul Orchestra was "material and arrangements are unalloyed disco pop."

 Retrospectively, albums such as Michael Jackson's Off the Wall have been referred to as the genre.
 With the release of Saturday Night Fevers film and album leading disco music to explode in popularity in 1978.
-This led to thousands of discotheque moguls and their patrons to mimic what hcontorted versions of dance culture.
+This led to thousands of discotheque moguls and their patrons to mimic what contorted versions of dance culture.
 Tim Lawrence wrote on this phenomnen as interesting, but that "while the initial experience was thrilling, the effect soon began to fade or, worse still, jar.
 By 1979 the combination of the shrill white disco pop that had come to dominate the charts".

 Around the 2000s, some new songs were described as disco-pop, including "Sing It Back" by Moloko, "Murder on the Dancefloor" by Sophie Ellis-Bextor.

 Allure stated in 2020 that there was a disco-pop revival in music, such as Dua Lipa's Future Nostalgia and Lady Gaga's Chromatica.
 Other artists who contributed to the revival included Doja Cat, Victoria Monet, and Jessie Ware.